Code-Institute-Submissions/PaulSweeney-cmd-Bulk_Bosh_final-cmd_NovResub/README.md

 * Enter the environment variables and their values you entered in to your environment variable file in GitHub
 * Once you have completed those fields click on Automatic Deploys and select the Deploy Branch button, this will then connect to GitHub and a code window will open up below and start to build your app
 * Once it has finished select View and you'll be abkle to see any code you wrote to test your repository.
 ## <p align="center">```Happy Coding!```</p>
-#
-## *Assessment Feedback*
-This can be found in a seperate file [Here](/Assessment_feedback.md).
-This file includes the issues highlighted and what I've done to improve and rectify them.
-#

 <br>

 ## *Credits and Acknowledgements*